ArtifexSoftware/mupdf/docs/src/language-bindings.rst

 * Compile and link the generated C++ code to create shared libraries.

-Generation of the Python and C# MuPDF APIs
+Generation of the MuPDF Python and C# APIs
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 * Uses SWIG to parse the previously-generated C++ headers and generate C++, Python and C# code.

+*
-* Defines some custom-written Python and C# functions and methods, e.g. so that out-params are returned as tuples.
+  Defines some custom-written Python and C# functions and methods, for example so that out-params are returned as tuples.

 * If SWIG is version 4+, C++ comments are converted into Python doc-comments.